zordius/subtask.js/README.md

 }
 ```

-**Local Cached task**

-* Extend subtask.cache
+**User Managed task cache**

 * Set this.taskPool to a hash as cache storage
 * Set this.taskKey to extend cache key
-* You can enable both global task cache and local task cache in the same time
+* You can enable both global and your cache in the same time

 ```javascript
 var extendedCacheTask = {